Meet Anna

 Age Range: Adolescent (12-18), Adult (18+), Children (under 12), Older Persons

-Specialities/Interests and Experience: Anxiety, Children and Their Families, Depression, Emotional Dysregulation, Neurodevelopmental Conditions, Stress
+Specialities/Interests and Experience: Anxiety, Children and Their Families, Depression, Emotional Dysregulation, Interpersonal Issues, Neurodevelopmental Conditions, OCD, Stress

 Contact